 What to do there: Picasso’s work is obviously the biggest draw at this museum, but the buildings themselves are worth some attention too.
-The five adjoining buildings of the museum were built in the 13th and 14th centuries and are fantastic examples of that period of history.
-So, make sure you spend some times exploring these blasts from the past as well.
+The five adjoining buildings of the Picasso museum were built in the 13th and 14th centuries and are fantastic examples of that period of history.
+So, make sure you spend some time exploring these blasts from the past as well.

 #26 – Manzana de la Discordia

-Why it’s so awesome: Barcelona has been the home of a lot of famous artists and architects and of course they didn’t always get along.
+Why it’s so awesome: Barcelona has been the home of a lot of famous artists and architects and of course, they didn’t always get along.
 If you want to see this conflict up close, you can visit the Manzana de la Discordia.

 Located in the Eixample District, the buildings in this block were created by the greatest Modernist architects in Barcelona at the time.
 Each of the architects was trying to show their supremacy over the others, and the end result is a stunning and slightly confusing combination of styles.

 What to do there: To get to the Manzana de la Discordia you should go on foot.
 Walk up Passeig de la Gracia and take in the sites along the way before you arrive at this city block, then just explore.
 The buildings in this block are all innovative and very different and represent important advances in Modernist techniques.
 Unfortunately, their genius was eclipsed by Gaudi’s Casa Batllo, but that doesn’t mean they’re any less interesting or significant.

 #27 – Passeig del Born – An unknown (but awesome!) place to see in Barcelona!

 Why it’s so awesome: This promenade has a long history.
 It was once a gathering place for locals during jousting competitions or celebrations and these days it’s a popular spot for drinks and foods in the evening and night.
 It has the same wide range of food and drink places as Las Ramblas, but for the locals, not the tourists.